-Asides from corresponding to a variety of diverse events, flowers also symbolise different feelings and emotions, with each month of the year celebrating its very own flower specie.
+Asides from corresponding to a variety of diverse events, flowers also symbolize different feelings and emotions, with each month of the year celebrating its very own flower species.

 Birth Flower for February – Violet

 Beliefs and symbolism

-February’s flower is violet and this particular specie symbolises both truth and loyalty.
+February’s flower is violet and these particular species symbolize both truth and loyalty.

-A violet is not only a pretty flower boasting a vibrant hue and delicate petals, it’s also a very symbolic flower and one that embodies faithfulness, humility, chastity and loyalty.
+A violet is not only a pretty flower boasting a vibrant hue and delicate petals, but it’s also a very symbolic flower and one that embodies faithfulness, humility, chastity, and loyalty.

 Violets are traditionally available in purple and white, and both colours have different meanings.